-When you have completed everything, create a folder with the name "team <CompanyName>".
+When you have completed everything, create a folder with the name "team-<company-name>".

-In the folder, place a copy of your team's Word template; keep the name of your template exactly as downloaded in the form "team<CompanyName>template".
-In particular, keep the "template" suffix.
+In the folder, place a copy of your team's Word template; keep the name of your template exactly as downloaded in the form "team-<company-name>-design-day-booklet-page.docx".

-Also place in the folder the original, high resolution source for your screenshot or diagram.
+Also place in the folder the original, high resolution sources for your all of your artwork.
 If you are submitting a diagram, include a separate Microsoft Word document with the original source for your diagram.
-Name your artwork file "team <CompanyName> artwork".
+Name your artwork files "team-<company-name>-artwork-[1,2]".

-Zip up this folder and email it to me by 5:00pm, Tuesday, February 23.
+Zip up this folder and email it to me by 5:00pm, Monday, October 11.

-This is a very short deadline since you need to get feedback from Ken and your clients.
-You should send a draft to Ken and your clients as soon as possible to give them enough time to provide meaningful feedback that you can incorporate into your draft.
+This is a very short deadline since you need to get feedback from the teaching assistant and your clients.
+You should send a draft to the teaching assistant and your clients as soon as possible to give them enough time to provide meaningful feedback that you can incorporate into your draft.